psarahdactyl/computer-graphics-ray-casting/README.md

 ### `Plane::intersect_ray` in `src/Plane.cpp`
 Intersect a plane with a ray.

+(sphere and plane Object ID image)
 ![Running `./raycasting` should produce `id.ppm` that looks like this.](images/sphere-and-plane-id.png)

+(sphere and plane Depth image)
 ![Running `./raycasting` should produce `depth.ppm` that looks like this.](images/sphere-and-plane-depth.png)

+(sphere and plane Normal image)
 ![Running `./raycasting` should produce `normal.ppm` that looks like this.](images/sphere-and-plane-normal.png)

 ### `Triangle::intersect_ray` in `src/Triangle.cpp`
 Intersect a triangle with a ray.
+This is the Object ID image for a single triangle.

 ![Running `./raycasting ../data/triangle.json` should produce `id.ppm` that looks like this.](images/triangle-id.png)